ndgigliotti/data-science-toolkit/README.md

 ### `language.ngrams`

-Inside `ndg_tools.language.ngrams` are functional wrappers of the [nltk](https://www.nltk.org/) colocation search tools.
-There is also a `stratified_ngrams` function, which allows for colocation-searching relative to a categorical variable.
-In other words, the documents are grouped by a categorical variable and each group is scanned independently for colocations.
+Inside `ndg_tools.language.ngrams` are functional wrappers of the [nltk](https://www.nltk.org/) collocation search tools.
+There is also a `stratified_ngrams` function, which allows for collocation-searching relative to a categorical variable.
+In other words, the documents are grouped by a categorical variable and each group is scanned independently for collocations.

 ## `sklearn`